-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
+21. First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2980 Total first-time, first-year (freshman) women who applied 4285 Total first-time, first-year (freshman) men who were admitted 1719 Total first-time, first-year (freshman) women who were admitted 2571 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 963 60 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-No If yes, please answer the questions below for fall 2007 admissions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 3,289 4,588 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,091 2,919 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,165 48 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 1,485 51 C2.
+Freshman wait-listed students (students who met admission requir contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes If yes, please answer the questions below for fall 2009 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted - Is your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is not accepted

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion rec High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required quirement for degree-seeking entering students: C4.
+Does your institution require or recommend a general college-prep paratory program for degree-seeking students?
+Require Recommend Neither require nor recommend

-Require